Implode (album): Release and promotion

 Implode was released on digipak CD and via Zoth Ommog on gatefold cover sleeve double vinyl with limited circulation of 2,000.

 The track "Torched" is featured in the 2002 horror film Resident Evil but not on the accompanying soundtrack.

 Originally, Implode was supposed to be the last Front Line Assembly release for Metropolis.

 Singles

 Implode was followed by the release of two singles.
 The single "Prophecy" includes the original version, a radio edit and a remix of the title track.
 "Unknown Dreams" is also featured as radio edit.
 "Paralysis" is a non-album track.
 The second single, "Fatalist", was released in different versions in Europe and North America.
 German label Zoth Ommog issued a four-track single that contains remixes of "Fatalist" (Rhys Fulber), "Retribution" (Front 242) and "Prophecy" (Haujobb) as well as non-album track "Deception".
 The six track version was released for the Scandinavian countries through Energy and in the United States through Metropolis.
 Additional tracks on this version are two remixes of "Fatalist" by Aqualite and Tribal Techno.

 Touring

-Front Line Assembly went on North America tour in October and November 1999 with Dutch rock band and label colleagues Clan of Xymox as support.
+In August 1999, Front Line Assembly confirmed dates for a North America tour in October and November 1999 with Dutch rock band and label colleagues Clan of Xymox as support.
+However, the tour was cancelled because the necessary financing could not be secured.